 How to Apply

-- A master's degree from a CCNE or NLNAC accredited advanced practice program with a minimum overall 3.0 GPA on a 4.0 point scale
+- Minimum overall 3.0 GPA on a 4.0 point scale

 - GRE scores (no more than five years old)

 Complete the online application for graduate admission.

 You should submit all application materials (except transcripts) to GradApps@kent.edu.

 Essay (300 words) describing professional goals and reasons for seeking the professional practice doctorate

 The $45 application fee will be reimbursed for eligible Kent State preceptors.
 Contact firstname.lastname@example.org for more information.

 Transcripts from each university where nine (9) or more credit hours were earned.